Mortgage Rates Way Below Forecasts

 The longer it takes to a close a loan, in general, the higher the accompanying mortgage rate.

-According to Ellie Mae, a mortgage software company whose software manages more than 3.7 million mortgage transactions annually, the average time to close on a mortgage has climbed 8 days from last year, reaching 47 days nationwide.
+According to Ellie Mae, a mortgage software company whose software manages more than 3.7 million mortgage transactions annually, the average time to close on a mortgage has climbed from earlier in the year, reaching 46 days nationwide.

-These additional 8 days of processing have a real effect on mortgage rates.
-Mortgage rates are higher by as much as 12.5 basis points (0.125%).
+These additional few days of processing have a real effect on mortgage rates.
+Mortgage rates are now higher by as much as 12.5 basis points (0.125%).

 If you plan to refinance your home in the near future, consider getting your loan in-process soon.
 With mortgage rates defying expectation, a rush to apply is underway.

-The more people that apply, the higher your potential rate.Click to see today's rates (May 28th, 2016)
+The more people that apply, the higher your potential rate.Verify your new rate (Mar 22nd, 2019)

-With mortgage rates still low, and with home values up more than 30% since 2012, there are literally millions of U.S. homeowners potentially-eligible to refinance — potentially 8.7 of them, to be exact.
+With mortgage rates still low, and with home values up more than 35% since 2012, there are literally millions of U.S. homeowners potentially-eligible to refinance — potentially 8.7 of them, to be exact.

 And, while some homeowners will prefer a cash-out refinance on their home mortgage, the most common refinance type is the “rate-and-term” refinance.